On the spectral flow for paths of essentially hyperbolic bounded operators on Banach spaces: Preliminaries

 \subsection{Spaces of projectors}

-Given a Banach space $ E $, we denote with $ \mathcal{L}(E) $ the space of bounded operators on $ E $ and with $ \mathcal{L}_c (E) $ the closed linear subspace of compact operators.
-We denote the quotient space with $ \mathcal{C}(E) $.
-It inherits a structure of Banach algebra and it is called \textsl{Calkin algebra}.
+Given Banach spaces $ E $ and $ F $, we denote by $ \mathcal{L}(E,F) $ the space of bounded operators from $ E $ to $ F $.
+When $ E = F $ we use the notation $ \mathcal{L}(E) $.
+We denote the subsets of compact operators by $ \mathcal{L}_c (E,F) $ and $ \mathcal{L}_c (E) $.
+The composition of operators endows the space $ \mathcal{L}(E) $ with the structure of a Banach algebra (the identity operator being the unit), and the subspace of compact operators is a closed ideal.
+We denote the quotient algebra by $ \mathcal{C}(E) $.
+It inherits the structure of a Banach algebra and is called the \textsl{Calkin algebra}.
 The quotient projection